TommyWithATiger/KTN-Chat-project/KTN1 - Design/Documentation.md

 * **username_available(username : string)** - Returns True if the username is free, returns False if username is taken.
 * **valid_username(username : string)** - Returns True if the username is in the format [A-z0-9]+
-* **parse_request(payload : string, user : Client)** - Parses the json object and calls on another function for handling the request.
+* **parse_request(payload : string, user : ClientHandler)** - Parses the json object and calls on another function for handling the request.
 Checks if user is logged in, if not limits user commands to help and login.
-* **parse_login(message : string, user: Client)** - Checks if the user is logged in, username is in wrong format or username is taken and sends error message if necessary, if not register user and send info response.
+* **parse_login(username : string, user: ClientHandler)** - Checks if the user is logged in, username is in wrong format or username is taken and sends error message if necessary, if not register user and send info response.
 Sends any message history the server has
-* **parse_logout(user: Client)** - Disconnects the user, removes user from user dictionary
+* **parse_logout(user: ClientHandler)** - Disconnects the user, removes user from user dictionary
-* **parse_message(message : string, user : Client)** - Saves message object and sends message to all other users logged in to the server
+* **parse_message(message : string, user : ClientHandler)** - Saves message object and sends message to all other users logged in to the server
-* **parse_help(user : Client)** - Sends a response to the user with a help text
+* **parse_help(user : ClientHandler)** - Sends a response to the user with a help text
-* **parse_names(user : Client)** - Sends the user a response of all logged in users
+* **parse_names(user : ClientHandler)** - Sends the user a response of all logged in users

 ## Classes